 The long stretched roads of Goa blends with the horizon blurred with lush greens of Western Ghats bio reserve.
 The allure of the azure blue Arabian sea on the west of the state brings the world home all the way from the horn of Africa and the Mediterranean!
-Long stretched sandy beaches of Goa thrive with lively beats at the heart of tourist epicenter, Baga and Calangute.
+Long stretched beautiful sandy beaches of Goa thrive with lively beats at the heart of tourist epicenter, Baga and Calangute.
 At the sundown, the bars dotting the Goa coastline come alive with peppy numbers trending the world of WWW.

 I have been there, done that!
 I joined a group of friends, who were elated beyond words after the long cherished plan to travel to Goa was truly coming alive!
 We saved for months, researched for nights, made a list of all the great eateries and party places in Goa, asked around where to rent the scooty.
 As our plane alighted at the Dabolim airport, we peeped out to get that first glance of dense green forest, outlined with an endless sea reflecting the powder blue sky!

 We fell in love in Goa instantaneously.
 We knew no other way!